Tandem Authority Layer Guide

 π» I am a Developer

-You want to build custom clients, connect external tools via MCP, or programmatically trigger agent workflows.
+You want to build custom clients, connect external tools via MCP, or programmatically trigger AI-first workflows with scoped execution, approvals, permissioned memory, and evidence.

 - Building Automated Agents β Trigger agent pipelines automatically.